How Nietzsche Informs Superman & The DC Extended Universe

 “Zod is Dead.
 Superman is dead and we have killed him.
 How shall we comfort ourselves, the murderers of all murderers?”

 I’m paraphrasing Friedrich Nietzsche who famously eulogized god in The Gay Science (1882) and Thus Spoke Zarathustra (1883 - 1891).
-It’s important to note that Nietzsche was proclaiming the death of a Christian-based/traditional morality rather than an actual “god.”
+Nietzsche was proclaiming the death of a Christian-based/traditional morality rather than an actual “god.”
 To Nietzsche, Christian morality was more obsolete than nefarious.
 His interest lied in how humanity would create its own set of replacement values once we came to terms with the death of god.
-By transcending the fictional construct of Christian morality, human beings were free to create their own values and become the Übermensch.
+He saw Christian values as a step in the path of creating a true, greater morality.
+By transcending the fictional construct of Christian ethics, human beings were free to create their own values and become the Übermensch.

 Having Superman snap Zod’s neck was a public execution of the ideals and values Superman represented.
 Snyder’s Übermensch is freed from the chains of tradition and comic canon.
 He is liberated to pave his own “dark and gritty” vision of the DC Extended Universe.